johnlee626/calculator/README.md

 # Calculator

-Calculator is an app that performs +, -, *, / operations.
+Calculator is an app that performs +, -, *, / operations on numbers.

 ### Setup
 Please make sure you have the following installed locally: